qwe661234/StackOverflowQuestionList/README.md

 ### Trending Tags

-* Display top 10 trending tags
+* Display top 10 trending tags.
-* User can select any tag in Tag List
+* Select any tag in tag list.
-* Default selected the first tag
+* Default selected the first tag.

 ### Question Listing

-* Display Questions according to the selected Tag (default page size is 20)
+* Display Questions according to the selected Tag. (default page size is 20)
-* Support infinite scrolling (20 questions per fetch)
+* Support infinite scrolling .(20 questions per fetch)
+* Click any question in question list will open a new tab to the question link.

 ### Searching

+* Type keywords in searching bar to search corresponding trending tags.

 ## Reference